Ap (water)

 The Indo-Iranian word also survives as the Persian word for water, āb, e.g. in Punjab (from panj-āb "five waters").
 In archaic ablauting contractions, the laryngeal of the Proto Indo-European root remains visible in Vedic Sanskrit, e.g. ' "against the current", from proti-h_{x}p-o-.
-In Tamil, Appu (Tamil form of "Ap") means water, and has references in poetry.
+In Tamil, āppu refers to water in old Tamil poetry.

 In the Rigveda, several hymns are dedicated to "the waters" ('): 7.49, 10.9, 10.30, 10.137.
 In the oldest of these, 7.49, the waters are connected with the drought of Indra.
-Agni, the god of fire, has a close association with water and is often referred to as Apām Napāt "offspring of the waters".
+Agni, the god of fire, has a close association with water and is often referred to as Apām Napāt offspring of the waters.
 In Vedic astrology, the female deity Apah is the presiding deity of the Purva Ashadha asterism, meaning "first of the aṣāḍhā", with aṣāḍhā "the invincible one" being the name of the greater constellation.

 In Hindu philosophy, the term refers to water as an element, one of the Panchamahabhuta, or "five great elements".
 In Hinduism, it is also the name of the deva Varuna a personification of water, one of the Vasus in most later Puranic lists.